r-lib/httr2/README.md

 <!-- badges: end -->

-httr2 is a ground-up rewrite of httr with two main goals:

--   Create a pipeable API that makes the request object explicit.

--   Solve problems that were out of scope for httr but make writing API wrappers a pain (e.g. rate-limiting, retries, non-standard oauth, …)
+httr2 is a ground-up rewrite of [httr](https://httr.r-lib.org) that provides a pipeable API (with an explicit request object) and solves more problems that making API wrappers a pain (e.g. rate-limiting, retries, OAuth, storing secrets needed for testing, …).

 ## Installation

-You can install development version of httr2 from [GitHub](https://github.com/) with:
+You can install the development version from [GitHub](https://github.com/) with:

 ``` r